K-Janik/NoteList-Hibernate-with-Tests/README.md

 # Notes List with Integration Tests

-> This is modified NoteList-Hibernate with Integration Tests and two configurations: production and test.
+> This is modified NoteList-Hibernate with Integration Tests and two Configurations: production and test.
 Tests are using PostgreSQL database connected via DockerDB.

 <img src="https://imgupload.pl/images/2021/12/14/NotesJPA.png" alt="NotesJPA.png" border="0" />